awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/setting-the-priority-of-a-job.md

    The JSON job specification has the value for the job's priority in the property `priority`\.
 This property is a direct child of `job`, which is the top level of the JSON job specification\.
 Set the value of `priority` to an integer in the range from \-50 to 50, inclusive\.
 The default value is 0\.

 1. Submit your job according to the instructions in the *AWS Elemental MediaConvert API Reference\.*
-   + If you're using one of the AWS SDKs or the AWS CLI, see [Getting Started with MediaConvert Using the AWS SDKs or the AWS CLI](https://docs.aws.amazon.com/mediaconvert/latest/apireference/custom-endpoints.html)\.
+   + If you're using one of the AWS SDKs or the AWS CLI, see [Getting started with MediaConvert using the AWS SDKs or the AWS CLI](https://docs.aws.amazon.com/mediaconvert/latest/apireference/custom-endpoints.html)\.
-   + If you're calling the MediaConvert API directly, see [Getting Started with MediaConvert Using the API](https://docs.aws.amazon.com/mediaconvert/latest/apireference/getting-started.html)\.
+   + If you're calling the MediaConvert API directly, see [Getting started with MediaConvert using the API](https://docs.aws.amazon.com/mediaconvert/latest/apireference/getting-started.html)\.